 After attending various special needs and homeschooling conferences, I was disappointed to find no conference for families who were attempting to educate their child with special needs at home using ESA.
 I was determined to create a conference dedicated to families of children with special needs who choose to homeschool using ESA funds.
 Even though I educate my children from home, because I use ESA funds, my children are not legally homeschooled.
 However, I believe if a person is educating a child at home, that person is a homeschooler.

 Upon further reflection and discussion with my husband, I realized that I could do so much more than provide a yearly conference to special needs families.
-I came to the conclusion that the conference was going to need a sponsor.
 This was the beginning of the formation of Arizona Exceptional Students Association.

-I hope this blog is of service to you.
+I hope the site and the blog are of service to you.
 I write the way I speak.
 The information may be presented in a conversational manner, but the research is sound and I stand by every statement I make.
-I have never fancied myself a writer although my husband says I write very well, and he should know; he is an English teacher and my editor.
-If you see any egregious errors on our site, you can forward them to him.
-He is the Chairman of the Board.
-I am just a mom of surviving quadruplets trying to keep my brain emptier. <3
+I have never fancied myself a writer although my husband says I write very well, and he should know; he is an English teacher and my editor. 🙂